bokajgd/NLP-Exam/README.md

 ```
 <br>
-A class-balanced subset of the test data - on which sentiment analysis can be performed and statistical models assessed - can be produced by opening the *subset_of_test_data.Rmd* file and running the code (recommend using RStudio).
-Subsequently, plots can be generated and models performed by opening and running all code in the file *tests_and_plots.Rmd*.
+A class-balanced subset of the test data - on which sentiment analysis can be performed and statistical models assessed - can be produced by opening the subset_of_test_data.Rmd file and running the code (recommend using RStudio).
+Subsequently, plots can be generated and models performed by opening and running all code in the file tests_and_plots.Rmd.
 <br>

 ## Structure